Spill-The-Tea/Nem/README.md

 ### Remarks ###

 I wrote this engine because I wanted to understand, how a chess engine is working.
 And the best way to learn is to write an engine from scratch by yourself.
 I first started with C#, but after some time I got the ambition to learn C++.
-Therefore don't expect a lot of new ideas within my code, neither expect clean and well-structured code.
+Therefore don't expect a lot of new ideas within my code, and neither expect clean and well-structured code.
+Instead you will find a unique combination all those ideas explained in the [Chess Programming Wiki](https://chessprogramming.wikispaces.com)